XGrammar-2: Dynamic and Efficient Structured Generation Engine for Agentic LLMs: Evaluation

 \paragraph{Inter-request Dynamism.} The main challenge for inter-request dynamism is that different requests often require different structures, making full-grammar reuse ineffective.
 We therefore quantify both whole-grammar overlap and reusable substructure overlap across requests.

-We choose a tool pool of 100 distinct tools from BFCL~\cite{patil2025bfcl} and construct two scenarios, each containing 100 requests.
-In the \textit{static} setting, every request uses the same 5, 20, or 50 tools to build the grammar.
-In the \textit{dynamic} setting, each request samples 5, 20, or 50 tools uniformly at random from the tool pool.
-For each setting, we measure the reuse rate of full structures and substructures across requests, and report grammar compilation time in \autoref{fig: dynamic}.
+We choose a tool pool of 1908 distinct tools from BFCL~\cite{patil2025bfcl} and construct two scenarios, each containing 100 requests.
+In the \textit{static} setting, every request uses the same 10, 100, or 500 tools to build the grammar.
+In the \textit{dynamic} setting, each request samples 10, 100, or 500 tools uniformly at random from the tool pool.
+For each setting, we measure the reuse rate of full structures and substructures across requests, and report grammar compilation time in \autoref{fig: dynamic}, and the memory overhead of the cross-grammar cache is shown in~\autoref{fig: cgc-memory}.

 As shown in Table~\ref{tab: dynamism}, inter-request dynamism significantly reduces the reuse of complete grammar structures in the dynamic setting.
 In contrast, substructure reuse remains much higher, indicating that although full grammars change frequently across requests, many underlying components can still be reused.
-This suggests that reuse opportunities exist primarily below the whole-grammar level. \autoref{fig: dynamic} further shows that, in the dynamic setting, XGrammar's compilation cost increases rapidly with the number of tools due to the lack of fine-grained cache, whereas \xg scales much more gently with the cross-grammar cache.
+This suggests that reuse opportunities exist primarily below the whole-grammar level. \autoref{fig: dynamic} further shows that, in the dynamic setting, XGrammar's compilation cost increases rapidly with the number of tools due to the lack of fine-grained cache, whereas \xg scales much more gently with the cross-grammar cache. \autoref{fig: cgc-memory} also shows that the memory overhead of the cross-grammar cache will not grow rapidly as the request number grows.
+Due to the design of the cross-grammar cache, the memory overhead is more relevant to the total number of used tools.

 Overall, inter-request dynamism makes whole-grammar reuse ineffective, since complete grammars change frequently across requests.
 At the same time, substantial reusable substructures remain, motivating cross-grammar reuse for efficient structured generation.